-Paula is a food activist and artist interested in the effect of people on place.
+Paula is interested in the effect of people on place.
 She lives with her family in what she calls her “little farm” in Australia’s Blue Mountains.
 Her place has been developed using permaculture thinking and the family now enjoys a substantial amount of home grown food.

 Paula has a BA degree in languages from the UNSW, is an accredited Interpreter and translator and has a background in journalism.
-In earlier years she held employment with the national broadcaster SBS and has contributed to different publications including the Indigenous newspaper, The Koori Mail, and the Spanish eco-design magazine Ecohabitar.
-But her greatest lessons have come from her upbringing and having lived in different countries while growing up.
+In earlier years she held employment with the national broadcaster SBS and was a contributed to the Indigenous newspaper, The Koori Mail.
+Paula writes for the Spanish publication Ecohabitar.
+She has three children’s books published and But her greatest lessons have come from her upbringing and having lived in different countries while growing up.
 When she moved from Australia to Spain as a 10 year old she soon saw how the children, living in an area of such highly productive small land holdings, had a very different understanding of life from the one she had experienced while living in Australia.

 As a visual artist, Paula applies her aesthetics to edible, fire protective landscaping, to show that these productive safe gardens can be as beautiful as any.